 How to Specify Titles and Admin Roles

-This page describes for web editors in the School of Pharmacy how to specify working titles and administrative roles for certain people pages in a website built by the Office of Planning and Communications.
+This page describes for web editors in the School of Pharmacy how to specify working titles and administrative roles for certain people pages in a website built by the Communications Team in the Office of Administration.
 This page is typically relevant only upon a person’s hiring or change in payroll title or working title.

 On this page

 - Staff working titles

 - Contact us

 - All School of Pharmacy people should have a plain language working title in the PeopleConnect system’s Working Title field.
 Why?
 Staff payroll titles and faculty academic titles can be cumbersome and confusing to site visitors, whether internal or external.

 - If you see an ALL-CAPS PAYROLL TITLE appear on the UCSF directory, School of Pharmacy person page, or UCSF Profiles page, you should correct it with the help of HR and appropriate department or unit staff.
 Replace it with a plain language working title.
 That title should be written in title case (aka initial caps).

 - Plain language working titles should be reflected in job and position descriptions.
 Departments and units should provide working titles to HR as part of their standard onboarding or position creation process.

 - The PeopleConnect Working Title field is limited to 30 characters and should be as complete as possible before abbreviating.

 - For these purposes, staff includes all career and contract staff positions, as well as non-faculty academics such as postdocs and researchers.
 (HR tickets for non-faculty academics must be labeled “Academic” in order to be routed correctly.)